 Problem: If a RED is deployed to a location that only supports a static public IP address and the RED was not configured with a static IP through the UTM prior to shipping.

 Solution: The most straightforward method to validate that the static address settings applied to RED are valid, is to test those same settings on another device.
-For instance, configure the Ethernet port of a laptop to use the same settings, then unplug the Ethernet cable from the RED WAN port, and connect it to the laptop.
-Before connecting the laptop, be sure that it has a firewall enabled, and ensure that other connections such as wireless, or 3G, are disabled.
+For instance, configure the ethernet port of a laptop to use the same settings, then unplug the ethernet cable from the RED WAN port, and connect it to the laptop.
+Before connecting the laptop, be sure that it has a firewall enabled, and ensure that other connections such as wireless, or mobile broadband, are disabled.
 Once the laptop is configured and connected, both IP connectivity to the internet, as well as DNS resolution should be tested.
 To test these settings manually, perform the following steps:

 Open a command prompt (In Windows, ÿ + r, then type “cmd.exe” and click Ok.)

-First, test that the internet is reachable.
+First, test that the Internet is reachable.
 This can easily be done by “pinging“ an IP address.
-An easy address to test with, is Google’s public DNS servers – 220.127.116.11
+An easy address to test with, is Google’s public DNS servers – 22.214.171.124

 Type the following command, then hit enter: